How to Plan a Group Trip Without Stress

 Let’s face it, getting a group together for a trip can feel like herding cats.
 But it doesn't have to be a headache!
 With some smart moves, you can actually plan a trip that everyone will rave about.

 First up, pick your travel buddies wisely.
 Think about who meshes well together and has similar travel interests.
-A group of chill sightseers might not jive with hardcore partiers, and that's okay!
+A group of chill sightseers might not jibe with hardcore partiers, and that's okay!

 Keeping everyone in the loop is super important.
 Create a group chat or email thread where you can share ideas, updates, and important info.
 Encourage everyone to speak up and share their thoughts.